Ben Ezra Synagogue: A Historic Gem in the Heart of Old Cairo

 What is the historical significance of Ben Ezra Synagogue?

-Ben Ezra is the oldest known synagogue in Egypt and was the site where the Cairo Geniza—a collection of over 300,000 historical Jewish manuscripts—was discovered.
+It is the oldest known synagogue in Egypt and the site of the Cairo Geniza, a collection of more than 300,000 manuscript fragments.

 When was Ben Ezra Synagogue built?

-Its original foundation dates back to the 9th century, though it was rebuilt in 1892.
+The synagogue dates back to the 9th century but was rebuilt in 1892.

 Is Ben Ezra Synagogue still active?

-No. The synagogue is no longer used for regular worship but remains a popular heritage and tourist site.
+No, it is no longer used for regular worship but remains a major cultural and historical site.

 Where is Ben Ezra Synagogue located?